snowplow-archive/snowplow.github.com/_posts/2013-01-09-from-etl-to-enrichment.md

 ---
 layout: post
-shortenedlink: From ETL to enrichment - development roadmap
 title: The Snowplow development roadmap for the ETL step - from ETL to enrichment
+title-short: From ETL to enrichment
 tags: [etl, enrichment, data processing, data pipelines]
 category: Inside the Plow
 author: yali